 According to our performance tests, each call requires about 2.5% of one CPU core of AMD Ryzen 5 1400 and 1 Mb of RAM while using A-law codec.

 Encryption certificates allow to establish secure connection between SIP.tg platform and the server where the Worker is run on.
-In settings of the bot @siptg_bot choose Workers section and push New button.
+In settings of the bot @siptg_bot execute command /workers and push button New.

 Choose the section

 As a result bot will sent 2 files: the private key and the certificate, which are required for secure connection.
 Save them — they will be required to send to the server of the Worker.

 Most detailed and actual information is located on the page of the project on GitHub.
 The sequence of actions includes:

 - pushing certificate files from the bot to the server;

 The last step in settings is setting up the connection address through the bot.
 Push Address button and input the address and the port of the server where the Worker is run on.
 Next push Turn on button to make an attempt to connect to the Worker's server.
 If connection parameters are wrong, you will get the message with error and the Worker will be switched off automatically.

 One of 2 modes of the Worker can be set up through the bot.
 The mode affects to the rights of using the Worker by other SIP.tg users:

 - 🔑 Private — the mode which allows to use the Worker by the owner and users who were granted the access;

 - 🌐 Public — the mode which allows to use the Worker by any SIP.tg user.